Jason-nzd/s3-cloudfront-batch-delete/readme.md

 This .NET console app reads a text file of filenames to be deleted from an AWS S3 Bucket.
 It is used for batch processing of large amount of files that would otherwise take too long to delete one by one.

-Thumbnail images or other secondary files can be optionally deleted alongside the main file.
+Thumbnail images or other secondary files can be optionally deleted alongside the main files.

 A related Cloudfront CDN can also invalidate its cache of the deleted S3 files.